kupehtci/DOCUMENTATION/KERAS - SEQUENTIAL Deep Learning.md

 Once the layers are decided, we need to compile the resultant model.

-Compilation will assign the weights to each independient neuron for the specified problem.
+Compilation will assign the weights to each independent neuron for the specified problem.

 For the function, we need to specify some parameters: